SteelCodeTeam/SimpleAuths/README.md

 <br>

 ## **Final Notes 🚀**

-We're huge fans of Lego and blits works!
-We highly encourage you to visit their mod pages and give them a try!

-And don't forget to read all of Brandon Sanderson's books.
-They're truly amazing reads.

-We have big plans for the mod, but there are only a few people on the project, so bigger updates take a lot of time.
+We are upgrading this project but there are only a few people on the project, so updates take a lot of time.
-We know we're going to port it to version 1.20.x, and we know we'll be adding single player features. **Please be patient!**
+We know we're going to port it to version 1.20.x, and we know we'll be adding more features soon. **Please be patient!**

 #### **Stay Connected with Us**

-Join our Discord guild to stay in touch and receive updates: https://discord.gg/YHqMTRYAMT
+Join our Discord guild to stay in connected and receive updates: https://discord.gg/YHqMTRYAMT

 Also you can check our new website: https://steelcode.team :)